sandeepansg/claude_prj1/readme.md

 - **NumPy coefficient calculation** for medium-sized degrees
 - **Memoized recursive calculation** for smaller degrees
 - **Binary exponentiation** for efficient computation

+The Feistel cipher implementation is also optimized for performance while maintaining a high level of security.

 ## Contributing